-Table 6.21: The rc_itempick and rc_boxpick modules' surface clustering parameters
+Table 6.22: The rc_itempick and rc_boxpick modules' surface clustering parameters

-Name Туре Min Max Default Description

-cluster_max_dimension float64 0.05 0.8 0.3 Only for rc_itempick.

-Maximum allowed di-

-ameter for a cluster in

-meters.
-Clusters with

-a diameter larger than

-this value are not used

-for grasp computation.

-cluster_max_curvature float64 0.005 0.5 0.11 Maximum curvature

-allowed within one

-cluster.
-The smaller

-this value, the more

-clusters will be split

-apart.

-clustering_patch_size int32 3 10 4 Only for rc_itempick.

-Size in pixels of the

-square patches the

-depth map is subdi-

-vided into during the

-fl+C 1 0.0005 0.01 0.004 first clustering step

-clustering_max_surface_rmse float64 0.0005 0.01 0.004 Maximum root-mean-

-square error (RMSE) in

-meters of points bealvetaning discontinuity factor flootCA 0.1 ГО 1.0 longing to a surface Factor used to discrimclustering_discontinuity_factor float64 0.1 5.0 1.0

-inate depth disconti- nuities within a patch.

-The smaller this value,

-the more clusters will

-be split apart.
+Name Туре Min Max Default Description cluster_max_dimension float64 0.05 0.8 0.3 Only for rc_itempick.
+Maximum allowed diameter for a cluster in meters.
+Clusters with a diameter larger than this value are not used for grasp computation. cluster_max_curvature float64 0.005 0.5 0.11 Maximum curvature allowed within one cluster.
+The smaller this value, the more clusters will be split apart. clustering_patch_size int32 3 10 4 Only for rc_itempick.
+Size in pixels of the square patches the depth map is subdivided into during the first clustering step clustering_max_surface_rmse float64 0.0005 0.01 0.004 Maximum root-mean- square error (RMSE) in meters of points be- longing to a surface clustering_discontinuity_factor float64 0.1 5.0 1.0 Factor used to discriminate depth discontinuities within a patch.
+The smaller this value, the more clusters will be split apart.